-COFA 6025 Images and Issues S1 or S2 HPW3 C15 in Non-Western Art historical trajectory and constitution of Art, especially since the colonial expansion of capitalism.
+A variety of non-western cultural forms have come to constitute a distinct but changing category within the historical trajectory and constitution of Art, especially since the colonial expansion of capitalism.
 This subject examines that phenomena via a variety of discourse, an appropriate category to use when looking at particular non-western cultures?
 What are the implications of applying the category of art to such forms?
 What implications do non-western cultural forms have for theories of culture, art, society, knowledge and power?
 The issues raised in this subject are necessarily interdisciplinary in character and cross domains of knowledge such as anthropology, art, aesthetics, philosophy and history.